razem-io/dotfiles-16bit/README.md

 With yaourt simply execute the following to install everything which might be missing:

 ###Required
-`yaourt -S --needed awesome-git awesome-themes-git ttf-font-awesome vicious lua-dkjson`
+`yaourt -S --needed awesome-git awesome-themes-git ttf-font-awesome vicious lua-dkjson fish unicode-rxvt`
 ###Optional
-`yaourt -S --needed compton nm-applet dunst pulseaudio pasystray rofi imagemagick feh`
+`yaourt -S --needed compton network-manager-applet dunst pulseaudio pasystray rofi imagemagick feh`

 ##Wallpaper
 Sadly I can not find the license for the wallpaper.
 That is why it is not included in the repository.